juan-medina/regexp-dsl/README.md

 # regexp-dsl
-expressive regular expression with a domain specific language
+expressive regular expressions with a domain specific language